How to Develop Emotional Intelligence in Students

 The Importance of Emotional Intelligence

 EQ is a strong predictor of academic success.
-Students with high emotional intelligence demonstrate increased concentration, better problem-solving skills, and improved interpersonal relationships.
-Their enhanced self-awareness and self-regulation translate into more adaptive responses to stressors and better conflict-resolution skills.
+Students with high emotional intelligence manifest increased concentration, problem-solving ability, and much-improved interpersonal relations.
+Their enhanced self-awareness and self-regulation enable them to act more appropriately to every form of stressor and become better at conflict resolution.

 Techniques to Develop Emotional Intelligence

-2. Modeling Emotional Intelligence: EQ is often learned through observation.
-Educators and parents who openly express their emotions, talk about feelings and demonstrate appropriate responses pave the way for students to develop emotional intelligence.
+2. Modelling Emotional Intelligence: EQ is usually learned by observations made.
+When educators and parents overtly express their emotions, talk about feelings, and model appropriate responses, it paves the way for students to develop emotional intelligence.

-3. Social-Emotional Learning (SEL) Curriculum: Implementing an SEL curriculum helps students understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.
+3. Social-Emotional Learning Curriculum: The SEL curriculum teaches students to identify and comprehend their feelings, set objectives and reach them, feel and show empathy towards others, establish and maintain relationships, and make responsible decisions.

 Role of Educators in Emotional Intelligence Development